jnunderwood/grails-secure-web-service-example/README.md

 ## TODO

 Tests!
-Functional tests, especially, need to create an encrypted JWT (JSON Web Token) containing "admin" credentials, send it to the web service, receive the response, confirm authentication, and test successful querying.
+Functional tests, especially, need to create a simple JSON string containing the "admin" username/password pair, send it to the web service, receive the response, confirm authentication, and test successful querying.
 A similar sequence using "guest" credentials should be tested and confirmed with expected failure.

 Furthermore, the application is currently setup with data that is read-only.
 It might be nice to allow for creating and updating of objects; however, this is